WPChill/download-monitor/readme.txt

 4. Display regular download links or fancy ones all using shortcodes and templates.

 == Changelog ==

+= 1.0.2
+* Only use wp_remote_head to get fielsize on remote files.
+Prevents timeouts when a file doesn't exist.
+* If a filesize cannot be found, set to -1 to prevent re-tries.
+* Insert button added to all CPT except downloads.
+* French locale by Jean-Michel MEYER.

 = 1.0.1 =
 * Update blockui